Estranged

 “I’m sure they did their best.”

 We wonder if we are overreacting.
 Some of us struggle with guilt about hurting our parent.
 We wonder if what happened to us is really harmful enough to warrant this distance.
+And maybe we miss our parent, or maybe we don’t.
+It’s painful either way.

-Sometimes we believe that we are being difficult, or that we are the problem.
-If you find yourself thinking these things, please take a breath.
+Sometimes we believe that we are being “too difficult”, or that we are the problem.

-Those thoughts and feelings are SO common for folks who have been mistreated over a long period of time by a parent or caregiver who does not take responsibility or engage in their own healing.
+These thoughts and feelings are SO common for folks who have been mistreated over a long period of time by a parent or caregiver who does not take responsibility or engage in their own healing.

 SO many brave and amazing adults are estranged or disengaged from a parent or caregiver, and too many of us feel ashamed, isolated, or confused about this experience.

 This workshop will help you feel less alone and more understood.
 Even if you don’t sign up for this workshop, I want you to know there are SO many people who have been there.
+You are NOT alone.

 You are not the problem.